hyperledger/besu-docs/docs/public-networks/concepts/transactions/types.md

 ## `BLOB` transactions

-Shard blob transactions introduced in [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) enables scaling the Ethereum network by allowing large amounts of data (blobs) to be included that cannot be directly accessed or processed by the Ethereum Virtual Machine (EVM).
+Shard blob transactions introduced in [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) enable scaling the Ethereum network by allowing large amounts of data (blobs) to be included that cannot be directly accessed or processed by the Ethereum Virtual Machine (EVM).